VilleNyrhila/FinnishKanji/README.md

 The principal functionality is the generation of Finnish readings for Chinese characters and the application of those pronunciations to test files in ReaderFiles/Input/.

+### Format for the ReadingGenerator input files
+The ReadingGenerator takes input files in a very simple plaintext format.
+The format is admittedly rather ad hoc, but convenient enough.

+The ReadingGenerator takes each individual line in an input file, and outputs Middle Chinese, North Finnic, and Finnish readings for the Chinese characters on that line to a corresponding line in the output file.

+'#' as the first character in a line designates the line as a comment and will not be appended to the output file.
+However, if '#' comes after a character entry, the comment will be appended to the corresponding line in the output file.

+';' as the first character of a line designates it as a header.
+This is useful for delineating vocabulary and phrases by theme.

+Other than these, there are no special characters.
+ReadingGenerator is intended only for demonstrating the aforementioned readings of Chinese characters.

 ### Questions and clarifications
 #### Why was this made?
 To break into personal anecdotes briefly, I've always been fascinated by the Chinese writing characters.